Oct 7, 2021

 Interns typically have little to no work experience, which makes our talent intelligence software perfect for finding interns who might be top-level performers.
 Bryq doesn’t take past job experience into account when analyzing candidates.
 The only factors that we look at are personality traits and cognitive abilities.
 These two factors are scientifically proven to indicate future job performance when combined together.
 Through our Bryq Indicators, we can assess things like communication, emotional intelligence, and even learning agility.
 Bryq is backed by science and I-O psychology, providing you with an analytical way of making the right hires.
 Bryq is able to identify things like motivation and enthusiasm based on a candidate’s personality traits - perfect for hiring great interns who are ready to start their careers.

 Ready to onboard some fresh, awesome talent with Bryq’s help?
 Contact our Customer Success Team to book a demo!
 They’ll answer all of your questions.
-If you want to jump right in, you can also sign up for a free 7-day trial to make sure that Bryq is right for your hiring needs.
+If you want to jump right in, you can also sign up for a demo to make sure that Bryq is right for your hiring needs.
 Happy hiring!